Fun in the Sun: Carrier Oils for Sun Protection

-MOISTURIZE THE SKIN: All body butters and carrier oils will help the skin to retain water and will also help the body to create vitamin D from the sun's damaging UVB rays.
+MOISTURIZE THE SKIN: All body butter and carrier oils will help the skin retain water and help the body create vitamin D from the sun's damaging UVB rays.

 ANTIOXIDANTS: add tocopherols like vitamin E that repair free-radical damage in the skin, thus preventing skin cancers in the long term.
-All unrefined oils contain vitamin E, and those particularly high in vitamin E are traditionally considered to be sun protecting.
+All unrefined oils contain vitamin E, and those particularly high in vitamin E are traditionally considered sun protection.

-The sunlight that reaches us is made up of two types of harmful rays: long wave ultraviolet A (UVA) and short wave ultraviolet B (UVB).
-Basically, UVA rays can age us and UVB rays can burn us.
+The sunlight that reaches us comprises two types of harmful rays: long wave ultraviolet A (UVA) and short wave ultraviolet B (UVB).
+Basically, UVA rays can age us, and UVB rays can burn us.
 Overexposure to either can damage the skin.

-USE A NATURAL SUNSCREEN: Nature has provided us with a whole host of natural ingredients that give sun protection factor (SPF).
-Plants are exposed to the sun every day of every year, and so have evolved to produce pigments, phytochemicals and nutrients that protect them from sun damage.
-Many liquid carrier or base oils used in aromatherapy oils are extracted from fruit and vegetable seeds.
-Their penetrating properties and nutrients, as well as their natural content of tocopherols, carotenoids and essential fatty acids, make them highly valuable.
-There are several natural-base sunscreen lotions that include the carrier oils of almond, avocado, coconut, olive, and sesame, which have been reported to have UV filters.
+USE A NATURAL SUNSCREEN: Nature has provided us with a whole host of natural ingredients that give sun protection factors (SPF).
+Plants are exposed to the sun every day of every year and have evolved to produce pigments, phytochemicals, and nutrients that protect them from sun damage.
+Many liquid carriers or base oils used in aromatherapy oils are extracted from fruit and vegetable seeds.
+Their penetrating properties and nutrients and their natural content of tocopherols, carotenoids, and essential fatty acids make them highly valuable.
+Several natural-based sunscreen lotions include the carrier oils of almond, avocado, coconut, olive, and sesame, which have been reported to have UV filters.
 See below for our natural sunscreen recipe.

 Why use carrier oils as a natural sunscreen?
 Because typical commercial sunscreens may contain one or more of these potentially dangerous chemicals: